rishabhsharma27/Light-field-and-focal-stack-toolkit/README.md

 # Files
 Contains a .blender file which is a sample blender setup file.

+# Folder
+"Light field ad focal stack example scene" contains the LF and focal stack of the scene from

 # Installation of light field and focal stack model (installation remains the same as we have added the focal stack as an addon to the light field model)